Excel DATEDIF Function (Table of Contents)

 How to Use the DATEDIF Function in Excel?

-- In many areas of corporate, we can use it to identify the aging of the particular file/ report/ case; honestly, I am using it very much in my MIS to know the aging of the claims, so I can decide my priorities and give the attention to the oldest.
+- In many areas of corporate, we can use it to identify the aging of a particular file/ report/ case; honestly, I am using it very much in my MIS to know the aging of the claims, so I can decide my priorities and give the attention to the oldest.

 Example #1